rashedulalam46/library-api-sqlserver/README.md

 ```

 **3. Apply migrations / create database**

+Run the SQL script located in **Library.Infrastructure/Data/DatabaseScript.sql** to create the database and tables.
-In the Infrastructure project (or main solution root), run:
+Alternatively, to create the database and tables using Entity Framework, run the following command in the Infrastructure project (or from the solution root):

 ```
 dotnet ef database update